MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1006.md

 # Project Planning Lines (report)

 The **Project Planning Lines** report shows the planning and project task lines for a project.

 The report includes information such as the line type, quantities, unit of measure, total costs, and so on.

+You can choose whether currency is specified in Local Currency or Foreign Currency.

 ## Use cases